pwighton/ci-qms/QM-001--QualityManual.md

 ### 3.3 Terms
 ----------------------------------------------------------------------

+-   **Adverse Event**: Any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.
+    `[ICH E6(R2) 1.2]`

+-   **Audit**: A systematic and independent examination of trial-related activities and documents to determine whether the evaluated trial-related activities were conducted, and the data were recorded, analyzed, and accurately reported according to the protocol, sponsor's standard operating procedures (SOPs), good clinical practice (GCP), and the applicable regulatory requirement(s). `[ICH E6(R2) 1.6]`

 -   **Clinical Investigation**: The FDA cites the following CFRs for their definition of *clinical investigation*: [21 CFR 50.3(c)](https://www.ecfr.gov/current/title-21/part-50/section-50.3#p-50.3(c)), [56.102(c)](https://www.ecfr.gov/current/title-21/part-56/section-56.102#p-56.102(c)), [312.3(b)](https://www.ecfr.gov/current/title-21/part-312/section-312.3#p-312.3(Clinical%20investigation))